 Former Harley-Davidson employee Peggy Daly recently circled back to her love of French as a freelance translator.
 With nothing but “a computer and an internet connection,” Daly launched her own freelance operation this past January and has already worked with clients in Belgium, Switzerland, Canada and Africa.
 During a recent interview, this former French House resident shared with us memories of her time at the French House and on campus, tips for how to get started in freelance translation, and why she’s excited about her new career.
 Bonne lecture à tous!
+You can check more about them here and get the best translations.

 How did life on campus feel in the late 80s and early 90s?